مطالب تئوری - بخش 6

 attribute.
 Possible values for this attribute are

-horizontal
+horizontal and vertical,

-is the default value.
+horizontal is the default value.

 If horizontal is used the child elements are layouted as indicated by the following picture.